 My turn to laugh.
 "Just missing the get-up, I guess.
 Second-hand shirts and jeans miss the mark a little."

 "Mmhm.
 And you ought to get a piercing."
-Adam slides out of the chair and stands, using his thick tail to give the table a thwack.
+Adam slides out of the chair and stands, using his thick tail to give the leg of the table a thwack.
 "And it's good to see you painting.”

 #

-For the first few months I was here, I'd get a little twitch in my paw when someone mentioned something off the internet.
+For the first few months I was here, I'd get a little twitch in my paw when someone mentioned something off the Internet.
 A twitch in my paw and a little shift inside me at a sudden-yet-averted context-shift.
 I could look that up, I'd think.
 I could answer their question, or laugh at their picture.

 For a while, I'd countered it with lies.
 An "oh yeah ha ha" here and a "yeah I saw that" there.
 The anxiety that I'd mess up and be called out got to be too much for me, though, and I switched from that to nervous silence.